Washington fires coach Jimmy Lake after less than 2 seasons

 AP Sports Writer

-Athletic director Jen Cohen said the school will honor the terms of Lake’s contract, which puts Washington on the hook for more than $9 million dollars.
+Cohen said the school will honor the terms of Lake’s contract, which puts Washington on the hook for more than $9 million dollars.
+Lake went 7-6 in the 13 games he coached.

-“No one wanted Jimmy to succeed more than I when I hired him in 2019, but ultimately, this change is necessary for a variety of reasons, both on the field and off,” Cohen said in a statement.
-“I am grateful for Jimmy’s service to Washington, and we wish him the very best of luck moving forward.”
+“I evaluated the football program like I evaluate every program at Washington, holistically,” Cohen said.
+“So you go back to the looking at opportunities for student athletes both on and off the field, recruiting, leadership.
+It was just a combination of things that I came to the conclusion that I just didn’t have confidence in coach Lake’s ability to continue to lead the program moving forward.”

+A coaching change for Washington seemed to be building from the start of the season, but accelerated in the past two weeks.

 Lake was suspended without pay for Saturday’s 35-30 loss to Arizona State after a sideline incident the previous week against Oregon, when Lake swatted at and then shoved one of his players.
 The incident only added to the heat on Lake and the suspension seemed a precursor to an eventual separation.